-2022 HK\$'000 2021 HK\$'000
+Notes 2023 HK\$'000 2022 HK\$'000

-Interest expenses charged by a shareholder Investment management fees charged by INV Advisory Limited 10
+Interest expense charged by a shareholder Investment management fee charged by INV Advisory 11 10

-(see note below) 1,620 1,350
+Limited (i) 1,620 1,620

+Rental expense (ii) 400

-On 29 May 2020, the Company entered into an investment management agreement with INV Advisory Limited, of which Ms. Chan Mei Yan, a director of the Company, is also its director.
-Pursuant to the investment management agreement, INV Advisory Limited has agreed to provide non-discretionary investment management services to the Company at an investment management fee of HK\$1,620,000 per annum for a period of three years commencing from 1 June 2020.
+- (i) On 29 May 2020, the Company entered into an investment management agreement with INV Advisory Limited, of which Ms. Chan Mei Yan, a former director of the Company, is also its director.
+Pursuant to the investment management agreement, INV Advisory Limited has agreed to provide non-discretionary investment management services to the Company at an investment management fee of HK\$1,620,000 per annum for a period of three years commencing from 1 June 2020. - (ii) On 1 December 2022, the Company entered into a lease agreement with China State, of which Mr. Huang Bin, a non-executive director of the Company, is also its director.
+The Company has obtained the right to use properties as its offices through the lease agreement for a term of one year commencing from 1 December 2022 at a monthly rent of HK\$100,000.